xaviermignot/terraform-app-service-slots/README.md

 ### Create a service principal in Azure
 To grant access to your Azure subscription to the GitHub Action runners, you need to create a service principal with the _contributor_ role to your subscription.
-Everything is well explained [here](https://learn.microsoft.com/en-us/azure/developer/github/connect-from-azure?tabs=azure-cli%2Clinux#create-an-azure-active-directory-application-and-service-principal), follow the instructions and save your tenantId, subscriptionId, clientId and clientSecret for later.
+Everything is well explained [here](https://learn.microsoft.com/en-us/azure/developer/github/connect-from-azure?tabs=azure-cli%2Clinux#use-the-azure-login-action-with-openid-connect), follow the instructions until you have added federated credentials and save your tenantId, subscriptionId and clientId for later.

 ### Fork the repository and set a bunch of secrets
 To run the GitHub Actions workflows you need to fork this repository.
 I haven't tested the fork myself as I don't have a secondary account, so I hope this works.